Financial-Times/dotcom-reliability-kit/docs/support.md

 Please create an issue on this repo and we'll be in touch with you to discuss your needs.

+We aim to give pull requests on Reliability Kit a first review within 3 working days.

 ### …to users outside the FT

 Unfortunately we're unable to offer any guarantees of support to users outside the FT.